JParks1976/ForkMe/README.md

 ForkMe
 ======

-A group of simple scripts and documents to practice forking.
+A group of files to house my homework assignments.

 Copy `homeworkTemplate.md` and rename in the following format: `LastnameWkX.md`, where Lastname is your last name and X is the week number of class.